tim-schilling/deps/final/0018-technical-governance-6x.rst

   eligible but departing member, may nominate a candidate to fill a vacancy.

-* The Steering Council will notify the Secretary of the DSF, in writing, of the nomination.
-The DSF Board will check the qualifications of the person nominated, and the Secretary of the DSF will notify the Steering Council of the result.
+* The Steering Council will notify the DSF Board, in writing, of the nomination.
+The DSF Board will check the qualifications of the person nominated, and the DSF Board will notify the Steering Council of the result.
 If the DSF Board determines the nominated person is not qualified, the nomination must be discarded.